polyaxon/polyaxon/site/docs/references/polyaxon-webhooks.md

 ## Setting up a webhook

 Configuring webhooks can be done through the deployment config file.
-The only required fields to setup a new webhook are a trigger event and target URL to notify.
+The only required fields to set up a new webhook are a trigger event and a target URL to notify.
 This target URL is your application URL, the endpoint where the POST request will be sent.
 Of course, this URL must be reachable from the Internet.